appsinacup/appsinacup.github.io/_posts/2025-12-14-gamend-stress-test.md

 ## Database Timeout Errors

-Now that the crashes were out of the way, I got to a 77% success rate on the test, which means only that many calls succeeded, rest failed (5xx errors):
+Now that the crashes were out of the way, I got to a **77% success rate** on the test, which means only that many calls succeeded, rest failed (5xx errors).
+The requests were also low, at **1500 requests per second**:

 ![failures](/assets/img/gamend_stress/failures.png)